 Like many in Dufferin, Wellington and Guelph, the Children’s Foundation is working towards continuing our support of the most vulnerable in our community despite the challenges presented by the COVID-19 pandemic.
 Now that the school year has begun, we are especially concerned about the children and youth who rely on our Food & Friends student nutrition programs.

-This initiative has transitioned to Food & Friends at Home to start the new school year.
-Families with children and youth supported by the Children’s Foundation through the Food & Friends Program will be eligible to register for a Food & Friends at Home kit.
+This initiative has transitioned to Food & Friends at Home since the start of the new school year.
+Families with children and youth supported by the Children’s Foundation through the Food & Friends Program are eligible to register for a Food & Friends at Home kit.
 This kit will provide one snack for each day of a two week period similar to what would be provided through a Food & Friends student nutrition program.

 How it works

 Parent(s) or Guardian(s) with children and youth supported by the Children’s Foundation through our Food & Friends Program are eligible to register for a Food & Friends at Home kit.
 A list of programs supported by Food & Friends can be found here.